need4swede/wiki-go/data/documents/search/document.md

 ## Search Smarter, Not Harder

-Open the Search tab, or use [Compass](/browsing/navigation/compass) on Apple TV to start a search from anywhere.
+Open the Search tab, or use [Compass](/browsing/navigation/compass) on Apple TV or iPhone to start a search from anywhere.
 Type with the keyboard or use dictation.

 | What you remember | Example | What Neptune uses |
 |-------------------|---------|-------------------|